threedworld-mit/tdw/Documentation/lessons/replicants/arm_articulation_3.md

 # Arm articulation, pt.
 3: Advanced topics

 *Replicant arm articulation is a complex topic.
 [Part 1](arm_articulation_1.md) covers basic arm articulation actions.
 [Part 2](arm_articulation_2.md) covers grasping and dropping.
-This document covers more advanced examples that use some additional optional parameters.*
+This document covers more advanced examples that use some additional optional parameters.
+[Part 4](arm_articulation_4.md) describes a relatively complex use-case: stacking objects on top of each other.*

+This document describes how to use the Replicant API's more advanced arm articulation features.
+All of these features can be found in the actions you're now familiar with (`reach_for(target, arm)`, `grasp(target, arm)` and `drop(arm)`) by setting optional parameters.

+**There is no bounded solution for when to set optional parameters.** There is no way to determine using a simple algorithm which plan, if any, is correct for any given situation, because "correctness" is impossible to define.
+It is often possible for a Replicant to achieve a desired behavior without using an optional parameters, or by using several different combinations.
+It is up to the user or the training system to decide which plan, if any, to use for a given `reach_for()` action.

 ## `reach_for(target, arm)` and make one hand follow the other